 Screening mammography in women older than 65 years often results in additional diagnostic testing in 85 per 1,000 women, with cancer diagnosed in 9 women.
 The testing is often accomplished over many months, which may cause anxiety.
 While screening mammography may yield cancer diagnoses in approximately 1% of elderly women, many of these cancers are low risk.
 A study of California Medicare beneficiaries aged 65 to 79 years demonstrated this clearly.
 The relative risk (RR) of detecting localized breast cancer was 3.3 (95% CI, 3.1–3.5) among screened women.
 Diagnosis of metastatic cancer was reduced among screened women (RR = 0.57), suggesting a benefit of mammography screening in elderly women, though it comes with an increased risk of overdiagnosis.

 Screening women in their 80s and 90s should be performed on a case-by-case basis, with comorbid diseases and life expectancy taken into consideration when making this decision.

-There is no evidence for starting mammography in women younger than age 40 years.
+There is no evidence for performing screening mammography in average-risk women younger than 40 years.